The Best 5th Wheel for Full-Time Living

 For starters, if the kitchen in your 5th wheel includes an island, this is a major plus.

 Additionally, you’ll need to consider the layout of the sink, range, and other kitchen appliances.
-The way in which your kitchen appliances are laid out in relation to one another will have a major impact on the functionality of your kitchen.
+How your kitchen appliances are laid out has a major impact on the functionality of your kitchen.

 For example, consider the benefits of a layout in which the refrigerator is next to the sink, which is then followed by a section of counter space before you get to the gas range/oven/microwave area.